 After scrubbing, rinse the walls with cold water.
 Use a clean sponge moistened with enough water to remove the bleach solution without soaking the walls.
 Ensure all traces of bleach are removed before allowing the wall to air dry.

 Consult a professional home inspector if mold growth becomes unmanageable.
 In cases where mold repeatedly appears or spreads extensively, seeking the assistance of a mold specialist is advisable.
 A qualified home inspector can provide expert advice and potential solutions tailored to your situation.

 Method 3 - Dust Drywall

-Use the vacuum cleaner to remove the dust.
-You can use a Shop Vac brand vacuum or a wet/dry one that has a higher carrying capacity and can pick up more dust than a traditional household vacuum.
-Start by vacuuming up all the dust you’ve gathered in the center of the room.
-Then, continue to vacuum the entire floor to remove any remaining drywall dust.
+Utilize a powerful vacuum cleaner for thorough dust removal.
+Consider using a Shop Vac or wet/dry vacuum with a higher capacity than conventional household vacuums.
+Begin by vacuuming the dust pile in the center of the room, then proceed to vacuum the entire floor to eliminate any remaining drywall dust.

-If you don’t have a vacuum cleaner, you can rent one at a department store.
+If you don’t have a vacuum cleaner, consider renting one from a department store.

 When selecting a vacuum cleaner, prioritize models equipped with high-efficiency air filters to effectively trap drywall dust.